 A UX leadership portfolio should look like a playbook – to convey their value and point of view.
 A playbook is grounded in methods generated from practical expertise and personal quirks that come with years of experience tackling multiple scenarios.
 You can also know more about gaming animation here!

 A UX leadership portfolio should be constructed in the following way:

 ● It should contain calls, strategies, and tactics for multiple scenarios based on their unique style.
 They should act like as a coach – personifying the winning formulas for a team.

 ● A UX leadership portfolio should not be a curated showcase of the UCD process.
-It’s about having an expert set of adaptive strategies cultivated over time applied with increasing self-awareness.
+It’s about having an expert set of adaptive strategies cultivated over time and applied with increasing self-awareness.

-UX Design is still nascent as a discipline in India, and as the number of different specialisations multiplies, the need for leaders to nurture and grow teams will also rise.
+UX Design is still nascent as a discipline in India, and as the number of different specializations multiplies, the need for leaders to nurture and grow teams will also rise.
 One must remember that she/he must earn their badge for each level to develop as a UX leader, as the opportunities are tremendous.